 - DON’T get a new job.

-You may have the worst job in the world, but, if you want to get into a new home, you’ll have to suck it up until closing day.
+Changing jobs in the middle of the home buying process will delay your ability to get into a new home, so it’s best to wait for any job changes until 10 days after closing day.
 Your lender needs to know you have a steady income to pay your mortgage.
 And, even if a new job will offer you more money than you have now, the lender needs proof via history (and lenders are big fans of a lot of history) of payment from your current employer.

 - DON’T make any big purchases.